aghozlane/gisaid-curation/README.md

 	cd gisaid-curation
 	pip3 install --user -r requirements.txt

-to update, go to your 'gisaid-curation' folder, and type
+To update, go to your 'gisaid-curation' folder, and type

 	git pull

 ## How to use it

+I advise to always update the soft before using it, in case some modifications were done:

+	git pull

+Then run it:

 	./data_curation.py -f 'path to metadata xls file'